hum4nG0D/hum4nG0D.github.io/_posts/2023-03-25-Guacamole-Project-Browser-Rendering-SSH.md

 I recently tried out [Apache Guacamole](https://guacamole.apache.org/) to enable browser-based rendering of SSH, RDP, and VNC sessions, and here’s how I made it all work seamlessly with Cloudron, Cloudflare, and a DigitalOcean VM.

-While [Cloudflare Access](https://developers.cloudflare.com/cloudflare-one/) offers Zero Trust connectivity and works great for HTTP-based apps, it doesn’t currently support browser rendering for RDP or SSH.
-So for this project, I opted to use Guacamole as the rendering engine.
+While [Cloudflare Access](https://developers.cloudflare.com/cloudflare-one/) offers Zero Trust connectivity and works great for HTTP-based apps, it doesn’t currently support browser rendering for RDP.
+Since connecting back to home servers requires port forwarding—something I want to avoid exposing—we’ll host Guacamole on a **DigitalOcean VM** instead.
+Although using **Cloudflare Tunnel** would make things even simpler, especially for securing remote services without opening ports, we’re intentionally **not using Cloudflare Tunnel** in this setup to demonstrate a more traditional approach.
+To enhance security, we’ll configure the **DigitalOcean firewall** to only allow traffic from **Cloudflare IPs**, preventing direct IP access.
+We’ll also manage DNS using Cloudflare and a general API token to automate everything through Cloudron.

-Instead of using Cloudflare Tunnel, we’ll lock down our server using strict firewall rules and Cloudflare’s IP range to ensure only DNS-routed traffic is allowed—boosting both security and simplicity.

 ## Project Stack

+- **Public Domain** – A public accessible domain
 - **Guacamole** – Web-based remote desktop gateway
 - **Cloudron** – App platform that handles SSL, DNS, and app deployment
 - **DigitalOcean** – Cloud VM host